KarolyRobert/couchdb-designer/README.md

 ```

 >#### Release note:
->I hope all work properly, if you need something or have an idea please tell me.
+>I have a little missing feelness I hope all work properly, if you need something or have an idea please tell me.

 I hope i don't causing too much torment with my english.